Professor Eli Neuman-Hammond

 Full Credit will be given to students who:

-2. Participate in class: speak during critique, try new things, and work hard.
+3. Participate in class: speak your mind during critique, try new things, and work hard.

 4. Show up to class ready to work with: